How would Bounce have responded to past earthquake events?

 Let’s first look at the science behind Bounce’s claim system.

-To ensure fast, fair payments, we use independent and trusted seismic data from approximately 330 GeoNet Strong Motion sensors located around the country.
-This data allows us to objectively identify areas where customers are highly likely to have extra costs as the result of a quake.
+To ensure fast, fair payments, we use independent and trusted seismic data from approximately 700 GeoNet Seismic sensors located around the country.
+This data allows us to determine which customers are eligible to make a claim.

 Bounces' response